Back to the school benches, we all missed the point! 😄

 It is not a question of desire: bodies placed side by side naturally like to make love.

 For more practical details, I recommend the book “Making Love: Sexual Love the Divine Way” by Barry Long.

-The aim is to experience divine union with your partner.
+The aim is to experience divine union with my partner.

-Emotions are the main obstacle to sexual fulfillment.
+Me emotions are the main obstacle to my sexual blossoming.

-The best way to relearn how to make love is to learn to manage our emotions.
+The best way to relearn how to make love is to learn to deal with our emotions.

 Example: I am afraid of not being loved.
 This will affect my relationship with the other person.